-The Energy Commission has two years to encumber funds from the budget authorization date and grant recipients have up to four years to spend the funds.
+The Energy Commission has two years to encumber funds from the budget authorization date and grant recipients have up to four years to be reimbursed for spent funds.
 The following are encumbrance and liquidation dates:

-- All funds allocated in FY 17/18 budget cycle must be encumbered in grant awards no later than June 30, 2019 (this means approval of a grant award by the Energy Commission). - All awarded funds from FY budget cycle 17/18 must be spent by the grant recipient no later than June 30, 2023.
+- All funds appropriated in FY 17/18 budget cycle must be encumbered in grant awards no later than June 30, 2019 (this means approval of a grant award by the Energy Commission). - All funds appropriated in FY 18/19 budget cycle must be encumbered in grant awards no later than June 30, 2020 (this means approval of a grant award by the Energy Commission). - Grant funds from FY budget cycle 17/18 must be spent by the grant recipient and reimbursed by the CEC no later than June 30, 2023. - Grant funds from FY budget cycle 18/19 must be spent by the grant recipient and reimbursed by the CEC no later than June 30, 2024.

-If additional funds are allocated to the REAP in the future, funding encumbrance and liquidation requirements will be delineated in future grant solicitations.
+If additional funds are allocated to the REAP in the future, funding encumbrance and liquidation requirements will be delineated in future GFO's.